Liu-Hy/GenoTex/datasheet.md

 2. Analysis code: Annotated code for data preprocessing and statistical analysis
 3. Output data: Preprocessed datasets and the significant genes identified from statistical analyses

-Note that each gene identification problem reuses datasets related to its trait and condition.
+Note that each GTA analysis problem reuses datasets related to its trait and condition.
 For example, if problem_1 is (trait_A, trait_B) and problem_2 is (trait_A, trait_C), then both problems use the preprocessed datasets for trait_A.

 **Is there a label or target associated with each instance?**

-Yes, each gene identification problem has associated "reference answer" in the form of significant genes identified by expert bioinformaticians following a standardized analysis pipeline.
+Yes, each GTA analysis problem has associated "reference answer" in the form of significant genes identified by expert bioinformaticians following a standardized analysis pipeline.
 These are stored in JSON files with gene symbols, their coefficients, and absolute coefficients in the trained regression model.

 **Is any information missing from individual instances?**